onino-js/NEAT/documentation/neat-implementation.md

 ### Fitness evaluation

+The fitness evaluation is closely related to the problem we try to solve using a neural network.
+This evaluation is performed during any GA process with a user provided function that takes a phenotype as parameters and returns a number.
+The more that number is elevated, the more the phenotype perform well in solving the problem.

+A NEAT has a specificity which is to calculate an adjusted fitness in order to protect species again each other.

 > As the reproduction mechanism for NEAT, we use explicit fitness sharing (Goldberg
 > and Richardson, 1987), where organisms in the same species must share the fitness
 > of their niche.
 Thus, a species cannot afford to become too big even if many of its